Skip Ribbon Commands

 Each staff member must sign the Acknowledgement of Receipt and Review of Code of Safe Practices.
 A copy must be kept in the staff member's personnel file.

-Communicating and Encouraging Safe Practices
+Communicating and Encouraging Staff Participation in Safe Practices

 The archdiocese recognizes that two-way communication on health and safety issues is essential to injury-free productive locations.
 Safety and health information is communicated through: